maciekbartczak/fraud-detection-service/README.md

 Swagger UI is available at `http://localhost:8080/swagger-ui`

+#### Generating JWT
+A sample valid JWT can be generated using the `JwtGenerator` class located in test sources.

 ## Trade-offs

 In order to keep the application simple and reduce the scope of the task the following trade-offs were made: